kachunchau/kachunchau/content/portfolio/persistent-basket.md

 ## Problem

 During my time at blubolt I was tasked to design one of their new features for bluCommerce.
-Persistent Basket allows you to sync your basket across devices on bluCommerce sites enabling shoppers to shop everywhere.</p>
+Persistent Basket allows you to sync your basket on any bluCommerce sites enabling shoppers to access their basket on any device.</p>

 ### Goals and objectives

-* Define the best user journey
 * Make sure a MVP is shippable

 I worked with the product owner on user journeys to see how users will traverse this action.
 After various feedback stages we progressed to hi-fidelity mockups with different iterations depending on the basket content.